waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Alternative Hypothesis:** A new, unforeseen obstacle may block the path on Route 38 or 39, requiring a different approach, possibly using SURF from an earlier point.
   - **Test to Falsify:** Proceed with the current travel plan.
 If a new obstacle appears, the assumption is falsified.
 - **Assumption:** The 'special medicine' for the sick Ampharos is a key item found in Cianwood City.
-  - **Alternative Hypothesis:** The 'medicine' could be an NPC, or it could be located in a different city entirely.
+  - **Alternative Hypothesis:** The 'special medicine' could be an NPC, or it could be located in a different city entirely.
   - **Test to Falsify:** A thorough exploration of Cianwood City that yields no medicine will falsify this assumption.

 ## LLM Reality Lesson (Self-Correction)